 An eye exam involves a series of tests to evaluate vision and check for eye diseases.
 Our optometrists use state of the art equipment to evaluate the different aspects of your child’s vision and eye health.
-This allows them to detect eye problems at their earliest stage — often before any major symptom are present.
-Early detection increases the chances of successfully treating eye conditions and regular eye exams give eye care professionals a chance to help correct or adapt to vision changes.
+This allows optometrists to detect eye problems at their earliest stage — often before any major symptoms are present.
+Early detection increases the chances of successfully treating eye conditions and regular eye exams give eye care professionals a chance to help correct or manage vision changes.

 Preparing Your Child

 An eye exam can be an intimidating event.
 Help your child feel at ease by letting them know there are no wrong answers during an eye exam.
-Let them know that everyone’s eyes must be checked to ensure that they are working their best and reassure them there will be no needles or anything that will hurt.
+Let them know that everyone’s eyes must be checked to ensure they are working their best and reassure your child that there will be no needles or anything that will hurt.